aeternity/AEXs/AEXS/aex-2.md

 ##### Invokable by Wallet and Aepp

-- `connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.
+- `connection.close`: SHOULD be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.

 ## Example Flow